cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLMOPT_PIPELINING_SERVER_BL.md

 # DEFAULT

-NULL, which means that there is no block list.
+The default value is NULL, which means that there is no block list.

-# %PROTOCOLS%

 # EXAMPLE